Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Giants

 Lourdes Gurriel Jr. At The Plate

-- Among qualifying hitters in MLB play, he ranks 32nd in batting average, 77th in on-base percentage, and 21st in slugging.
+- Among qualifying hitters in baseball, he ranks 39th in batting average, 86th in on-base percentage, and 28th in slugging.

-- Gurriel has picked up a hit in 70.3% of his 64 games this season, with multiple hits in 26.6% of them.

-- Gurriel has an RBI in 26 of 64 games this season, with multiple RBI in 11 of them.
-He has also driven in three or more of his team's runs in four contests.
+- In 41.5% of his games this year, Gurriel has driven in at least one run.
+In 11 of those games (16.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.